elham-alavy/gist-604b-assignment1/README.md

 # Elham Hasani Alavy – GIS Portfolio

 ## About
-I am a graduate student at the University of Arizona with a background in energy, data science and recently open source geospatial tools.
+I am a researcher at the University of Arizona with a background in energy, data science and recently open source geospatial tools.
 My work focuses on leveraging Python, PostGIS, and cloud-based workflows to analyze and visualize geographic data.
 I am passionate about applying these adanced tools to solve real-world environmental and urban challenges.

-## Projects
-Links to course projects will be added as part of this assignment.

 ## Skills
 - Python (GeoPandas, Shapely, Rasterio, Matplotlib, psycopg2, SQLAlchemy)